fernandopalafox/fernandopalafox.github.io/content/growing.md

 However, facing truth is harder than avoiding it and will always come with some sacrifice.
 To me, this has meant buckling down and missing out on a bunch of parties, losing some friends, and not going on some trips.
 To you, the sacrifice may be different, but it will nonetheless be there.
-As Christopher Hitchins rightly said "In life you most choose your regrets".
+As Christopher Hitchins said "In life you most choose your regrets".
+So, choose wisely.

 If you don't face truth, sooner or later, it will come knocking at your door.
 The hard work you avoided today?
 You'll see this reflected in you career in a couple years